 - troublesome habits

-- problems, such as hearing voices.
+- other problems, such as hearing voices.

 The person carrying out the treatment is usually called a therapist, while the person being seen is the patient or client.
+Although all psychiatrists receive training in psychotherapy, most psychotherapy is not provided by psychiatrists.

 Psychodynamic (psychoanalytic) psychotherapy

-- what has happened in the past
+- what has happened in the past, and

 - how the past can affect how you are feeling, thinking and behaving right now.